 Frequently, the waterproofing system that was installed when your home was built is of poor quality.
 The exterior spray is not waterproofing, it is a damproofing material.
-Combined with exterior drain systems that are not installed correctly and then they are routed to very poor performing sump pits or basins.
-This combination results in a recipe for wet basements and the need for foundation repair work.
+Combining this with an exterior drain system that is not installed correctly and routed to very poor-performing sump pits or basins is a recipe for disaster.
+This combination results in wet basements and the need for foundation repair work.

-Luckily, with today’s technology and research, quality waterproofing contractors can solve these problems by replacing current, ineffective, systems with high quality sealed systems designed to keep your home healthy and free from water for many years to come.
-Replacing poorly installed exterior drain tiles with new high performance sealed systems and directing them to sealed sump pits that house heavy duty sump pumps can help maintain a dry and healthy home for your family.
-Adding a sealed interior drainage system is often required to remove water that is beneath concrete floors causing cracks and flooded basements.
+Luckily, with today’s basement leak repair technology and research, quality waterproofing contractors can solve these problems by replacing current ineffective systems with high-quality sealed systems designed to keep your home healthy and free from water for many years to come.
+Replacing poorly installed exterior drain tiles with new high-performance sealed systems and directing them to sealed sump pits that house heavy-duty sump pumps can help maintain a dry and healthy home for your family.
+Adding a sealed interior drainage system is often required to remove water that is beneath concrete floors, causing cracks and flooded basements.
 When combined with crack sealing procedures or foundation repair work, water will stay outside of your home where it can be used by landscaping plants and trees.

-Open backed or “open” interior basement systems cause humidity and radon problems in many basements across the country.
-These systems sit on top of your basement footing and allow moisture and soil gases to enter living spaces causing health problems for many.
-This is why “closed” or sealed waterproofing systems are the only choice for homeowners wanting to protect their home.
+Open-backed or “open” interior basement systems cause humidity and radon problems in many basements across the country.
+These systems sit on top of your basement footing and allow moisture and soil gases to enter living spaces, causing health problems for many.
+This is why “closed” or sealed basement waterproofing systems are the only choice for homeowners wanting to protect their home.
 Sealed interior drainage systems are a combination of a sealed sump pit and a sealed drain tile system that locks moisture and soil gases below the basement floor.
-During your free waterproofing estimate your design professional will show you the advantages of a sealed basement waterproofing system.
+During your free waterproofing estimate, your design professional will show you the advantages of a sealed basement waterproofing system.
 Our qualified basement waterproofing professionals can now provide special financing options upon providing your free in-home estimate.